sl4m/skim.cc/_posts/2010-07-26-future-stories-for-tic-tac-toe.markdown

 ## Apprenticeship Retrospective

 It's amazing how fast time flies.
 I've been here for almost two months now, and it feels like I just started a couple of weeks ago.
 Micah put two columns on the whiteboard, "Good" and "Improve On".
 He and I both took turns writing things down on both columns.
 Overall, I believe I'm on the right track.
-To stress on what needs to improved, here is the list we wrote down:
+To stress on what needs to improve, here is the list we wrote down:

 * TDD
 * story estimation